Emgo-Dev/emgoLIB/docs/terminology.md

 > ```
 > $a = function foo(){ return 5; }
 > ```

+**Factory**: a function or method for the purpose of returning other objects.
+An abstraction of a constructor of a class or an abstraction of a prototype of an object.

 **Frontend**: [also: frontend, front-end, front end, FrontEnd] when speaking of websites and the internet, refers to the internet browser program which  users use to access content on the internet.